guerillaxgardener/reading-notes/class-04.md

 * Relative Positioning: Shifts elements around without affecting surroundings

-* Absolute Positioning: positions in relaton to containing element without affecting surrounding elements.
+* Absolute Positioning: positions in relation to containing element without affecting surrounding elements.

 * Floating an element allows us to just place it on a sde of a box.